eMedicine Specialties > Emergency Medicine > Pediatric

 Most studies do not show a gender difference in the incidence of apnea of prematurity.

-For ALTEs, the male-to-female ratio is variable, but, in some studies, it has been as high as 2:1.
+For BRUEs the male-to-female ratio is variable, but, in some studies, it has been as high as 2:1.

-The typical infant presenting after an ALTE is 8-14 weeks.
+The typical infant presenting after a BRUE is 8-14 weeks.
 Approximately 7% of these infants were born prematurely.

 OSA can occur at any age; however, its incidence is bimodal.
 It has its first peak at age 2-6 years and then again later in adulthood.

-Infections such as bronchiolitis, classically caused by RSV but also influenza and human metapneumovirus, can cause apnea.
-Acquiring the respiratory illness at a younger age, younger than 3 months, puts the patient at much higher risk for apnea.
+Infections such as bronchiolitis, classically caused by RSV but also influenza, rhinovirus, human metapneumovirus, or any other viral pathogen can cause apnea.
+Acquiring the respiratory illness at a younger age puts the patient at much higher risk for apnea.[27]

 A bimodal distribution exists for apnea caused by ingestions.
-Accidental ingestions most commonly occur after children are capable of a pincer grasp, approximately 9 months, until early childhood, whereas nonaccidental ingestions or illicit drug behavior occurs during adolescence.
+Accidental ingestions most commonly occur after children are capable of a pincer grasp, approximately 9 months, until early childhood, whereas both non-accidental ingestions and illicit drug behavior occurs during adolescence.

 History